-Chances are you are not certifiably insane.
-I suspect you have felt a little mad at times though.
-Probably more at work than at home.
+I hope that, whilst you may have felt a little mad at times, you are not certifiably insane.
 I felt like I was going mad back in the day when I was ‘learning’ to windsurf, more of which later.

 The answer is simple……..